bryanesmith/notes/Docker and Kubernetes - The Complete Guide/sections/section-06.md

 # Section 6: Creating a Production-Grade Workflow

 - Our workflow:
-    1. Develop using a development container (using Docker volumes to enable live reload)
+    1. Develop using a development container using `Dockerfile.dev` (using Docker volumes to enable live reload)
     2. Commit changes to feature branch
-    3. Travis CI
+    3. Travis CI:
-    4. `main` branch
+        1. Creates a development container using `Dockerfile.dev` (feature branch)
+        2. Runs tests
+        3. Builds production container using `Dockerfile` (main branch)
-    5. AWS Elastic Beanstalk
+        4. Deploys our production container to AWS Elastic Beanstalk

 - Install Node v8.11.3